Skip to content

 cy: ...

-As can be seen, there are some parameters in the file that need to filled in according to the sensor's calibration.
-We can find these parameters in the output of Kalibr package (usually a file named *-camchain.yaml refer to the camera-Imu callibration from previousc cahpter).
-In case of a stereo camera calibration, the file has a format like below, and the params needed to prepare left.yaml can be found in this file from cam0 field.:
+As can be seen, there are some parameters in the file that need to be filled in according to the sensor's calibration.
+We can find these parameters in the output of Kalibr package (usually a file named *-camchain.yaml).
+If you need more information on how to acquire this calibration result, refer to chapter 3 on sensor calibration.
+For stereo cameras calibrated assuming pinhole camera model and radial-tangential distortion model, the file has the following format.
+We should extract the information needed for left.yaml file in the cam0 section.
+Pay attention that in our custom config file we needed fx, fy, d1, etc. The position of this values in Kalibr output file is symbolically shown here:

 cam0: